alexbmoreira/django-postgres-vue-tutorial/README.md

 This isn't meant for learning how to use them, but more how to set them up together.
 I'll give some simple examples to get the ball rolling, but for more specific things, check out the documentation linked above.

-This setup of using these languages and frameworks together isn't the only way to do things, nor is it the best, but it works.
+This setup of a Django/Vue.js app isn't the only way to do things, and perhaps may not be the best or most preferred by everyone, but it works.
 Since I like using all these together, I've made an all-in-one guide for myself to set everything up from scratch.
-You can skip whichever smaller parts you don't need, but for anyone who would want to use all these tools together as well, this should hopefully be enough to get everything set up!
+It also covers some general aspects of creating a project like GitHub actions for CI, and using linters to keep your code consistent.
+You can skip whichever smaller parts you don't need, or any parts for which you'll use a different tool/service (like deploying on something other than Heroku and Firebase, etc.), but for anyone who would want to use all these tools together as well, this should hopefully be enough to get everything set up!

 ----